l-liava-l/Collection.wiki.eng/how to install.md

 * worker;
 * addition to applications and etc.

-The only one condition is permissibility of operation `new Function` (for example: If you writing an addition for Google Chrome then you need to declare permission for eval in the manifest).
+The only one condition is permissibility of operation `new Function` (for example: if you writing an addition for Google Chrome you need to declare permission for eval in the manifest).

 For installing in a browser need to download this [file](https://github.com/kobezzza/Collection/blob/master/build/collection.min.js) or [lite version](https://github.com/kobezzza/Collection/blob/master/build/collection.light.min.js)